RetirementApril 1, 2026· 15 min read· By Salman Ahmed

 The big news?
 That new "super catch-up" for ages 60-63.
 This is from the SECURE Act 2.0, and it lets people in their early 60s save an extra $11,250 instead of the regular $7,500 catch-up.
 That's $3,750 more per year right before retirement.

 If you're 62, you can now put away $34,750 in your 401(k).
 Five years ago, that would've seemed crazy.
+Run the numbers through our 401(k) Calculator to see what these super catch-up contributions could mean for your final retirement balance.

 The Total Limit (Including Employer Match)